Let’s Take Communion at Home

-Communion is a tradition that followers of Jesus have practiced for millennia.
+Communion is a tradition that followers of Jesus have practices for millennia.
 It’s a moment for us to pause, reflect, and remember Jesus’ sacrifice.
 Communion also reminds us that we are part of a worldwide church.
 Despite our diverse origins and languages, we are united in this celebration.

 Don’t worry; it’s not complicated.
 Anyone who has chosen to follow Jesus can partake.
 First, find something to eat and drink.
 While bread and juice are commonly used, any available food and drink will suffice.
 As you prepare, I’ll share more about the significance of communion.

 On the night before Jesus’ arrest and crucifixion, he shared a final meal with his disciples.
 He distributed bread and wine, asking them to consume these as a remembrance of his life and sacrificial death.
-The bread symbolized his body, broken for us, and the wine, his blood, shed for the forgiveness of sins.
+The bread symbolised his body, broken for us, and the wine, his blood, shed for the forgiveness of sins.
 These elements are symbolic, and communion can be observed with any food and drink.
 Jesus used bread and wine; I’m using a cracker and water.
 Use what you have.

 Now that you have your food and drink, let’s pray.
 God, as we take this time to remember your Son’s sacrifice and death on the cross for our sins, please remove all distractions, allowing us to focus solely on you and your Son’s sacrifice.
 In Jesus’ name, amen.